Gwenyth Taradash ’22 Honored by Stonehill’s Department of History

 “I am honored and humbled to receive these awards.
 I worked diligently in my classes over the past four years, and I am grateful to be recognized for my hard work,” said Taradash, who complemented her history major with minors in speech-language pathology and psychology.

 The Peter R. D’Agostino Prize honors the legacy of the late Peter D’Agostino, a member of Stonehill’s history and religious studies departments from 1995 to 2001.
-This monetary award is given annually to a graduating history major who writes, in the faculty’s judgement, the best senior thesis during a given academic year.
+This monetary award is given annually to a graduating history major who writes, in the faculty’s judgment, the best senior thesis during a given academic year.

 Taradash received the D’Agostino Prize for her thesis, “‘In Order to be Civilized’: Elias Boudinot and the Tragedy of Cherokee Removal.”
 This work investigates the life and writings of the titular 19th century Cherokee political leader and editor of the Cherokee Phoenix, the first newspaper published by Native Americans in the United States.